One of our most asked questions is to do with taking a 125cc bike on the motorway. Here we run through the ins and outs of what you can and can’t do.

 Module 2 features road riding and an independent ride as well as the instructor asking ‘show me, tell me’ questions and an eyesight test, both of which are similar to those in a car test.
 You must have passed Module 1 before you can take Module 2.

-Learner drivers can indeed use the motorway in a car.
+It’s quite different for car drivers.
+Learners can use the motorway in a car.
 There was a change to the law in 2018 to make drivers better prepared for life on the road.
 But for a learner to legally take to the motorway, they must be accompanied by an approved driving instructor (ADI) and be in a car with dual controls.

-Drivers who hold a provisional licence (ie. they haven’t passed their test) are not permitted to use a motorway in normal circumstances.
+But similar to motorbikes, car drivers who hold a provisional driving licence (ie. they haven’t passed their test) are not permitted to use a motorway in normal circumstances.
 They can’t drive on a motorway accompanied by an experienced, qualified driver either; it must be an ADI.

 How much does the motorbike test cost?